Football Features

 First though Rinus Michels, then later Johan Cruyff and eventually Pep Guardiola with his offshoot tiki-taka doctrine.
 But, between those periods of success, there was a man who shunned the improvisation and fluidity of the concept, instead preferring a more pragmatic and structured approach.
 That man was Louis van Gaal.

-Pep Guardiola is, of course, the standout name, winning two Champions League titles with the Blaugrana between 2009 and 2011, and further domestic silverware with Bayern Munich and now Man City.
-Luis Enrique, likewise, went on to manage Barça, and he too lifted ‘ol ‘Big Ears’ in 2015, as well as a hat-trick of Copa del Reys and two La Liga titles.
+Pep Guardiola is, of course, the standout name, winning two Champions League titles with the Barca between 2009 and 2011, and further domestic silverware with Bayern Munich and now Man City.
+Luis Enrique, likewise, went on to manage Barca, and he too lifted ‘ol ‘Big Ears’ in 2015, as well as a hat-trick of Copa del Reys and two La Liga titles.

-The ex-Barça and Real Madrid forward is now in the Spain hotseat.
-Phillip Cocu has followed in Van Gaal’s footsteps and is managing Wayne Rooney, only the expectations aren’t quite so large at Pride Park compared to Old Trafford.
-Xavi looks destined to take to the Barça dugout at one stage, but for the time being he is honing his craft in Qatar.
+The ex-Barca and Real Madrid forward was most recently in the Spain hotseat.
+Phillip Cocu followed in Van Gaal’s footsteps and managed Wayne Rooney, only the expectations weren’t quite so large at Pride Park compared to Old Trafford.

-Frank de Boer’s ill-fated spells at Inter Milan and Crystal Palace, in which he lasted a combined 19 matches, have now been compounded by his recent mutual goodbye with Atlanta in Major League Soccer.
-Mauricio Pellegrino hasn’t fared much better, leaving the continent after poor stints at Southampton and Leganes.
+Frank de Boer’s ill-fated spells at Inter Milan and Crystal Palace, in which he lasted a combined 19 matches, were compounded by his mutual goodbye with Atlanta in Major League Soccer, though he picked up a top gig as the Netherlands boss for the 2022 World Cup in Qatar.

 Unfortunately, Van Gaal never deployed all these greats together, but there was a Copa del Rey game, against Benidorm of all teams, in which six of the seven started.
 In a 1-0 win at the Estadio Municipal Guillermo Amor in mid-January 1999, this is how they lined up…